Xilinx/Vitis-AI/Whole-App-Acceleration/apps/resnet50/README.md

   * Download the images at http://image-net.org/download-images and copy images to ` ${VAI_HOME}/Whole-App-Acceleration/apps/resnet50/img` directory

-  * Copy following content of  ${VAI_HOME}/Whole-App-Acceleration/apps/resnet50 directory to the BOOT partition of the SD Card.
+  * Copy following contents of  ${VAI_HOME}/Whole-App-Acceleration/apps/resnet50 directory to the BOOT partition of the SD Card.
     ```sh
         bin
         model_zcu102